Progetto-ItaCa/pssl111/src/index.typ

   ]
 ]

-Note that the dates are not on a weekend, but on a #highlight[Thursday and Friday,] unlike the usual PSSL tradition.
+Note that the dates were not on a weekend, but on a #highlight[Thursday and Friday,] unlike the usual PSSL tradition.
-Since it is outside term time, we expect it will not be a problem for most participants.
+// Since it is outside term time, we expect it will not be a problem for most participants.

 #html.elem("blockquote")[
   #link(